L-sky/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/time_series_plot-1.png)

-Find index of maximum of the mean over all days of steps.
+Find index of maximum of mean of the steps over all days.
-Use this index to find correspondibg time interval.
+Use this index to find corresponding time interval.
-Show only meaningful information (hours, minutes) disregard defaults (year, etc.)
+Show only meaningful information (hours, minutes), disregard defaults (year, etc.)

 ```r